ttudorandrei/work_day_scheduler/README.md

 As a developer, I was tasked with building a Work Day Scheduler to store and display important messages.

-When the planner is opened, the current day is displayed at the top of the page;
+When the planner is opened, the current date is displayed at the top of the page;

 There is a timeblock for each working hour (9-17);